ultradns/ultra-java-api/README.md

 biz.neustar.ultra.client.UltraAPIClientImpl is the entry point.

-To initialize an instance, supply the username, password, and optionally the URL to the WSDL, which is useful for internal UltraDNS testing and for customer testing against our Customer Test Environment (CTE).
+To initialize an instance, supply the username and password.

+You can also supply the URL to the WSDL, which is useful for internal UltraDNS testing and for customer testing against our Customer Test Environment (CTE).

 All methods throw a RuntimeException, biz.neustar.ultra.client.UltraAPIException.